pweerd/albumimporter/readme.md

 #### Regenerating the main index

 Now rerun a full import of the photo's.
 The generated data will be mixed together with the meta info from the photo.

+#### Compilation

+Make sure you have a sub-folder '_references' in your solutions folder.
+This can be a junction to a common folder (see `@CreateRefsLink`) or a real folder.
+All needed references can be found from the zip that is supplied in the release.